localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 Some buildings were designed without gutters and thus assessments must be made as to whether rain water is being properly addressed at the foundation and perimeter grade.

 Keeping gutters and downspouts cleared of debris is usually high on the list of regular maintenance activities.
 Flashing around chimneys, parapets, dormers, and other appendages to the roof also merit regular inspection and appropriate maintenance when needed.
-The material covering the roof-wood shingles, slate, tile, asphalt, sheet metal, rolled roofing-requires maintenance both to ensure a watertight seal and to lengthen its service life; the type and frequency of maintenance varies with the roofing material.
+The material covering the roof—wood shingles, slate, tile, asphalt, sheet metal, rolled roofing—requires maintenance both to ensure a watertight seal and to lengthen its service life; the type and frequency of maintenance varies with the roofing material.
 Older chimneys and parapets also require inspection and maintenance.

 ![Man on a ladder using a hose to clean out gutters on a brick building with a slate roof.
 Photo: Bryan Blundell.](https://www.nps.gov/tps/images/briefs/47-clean-gutters.jpg){: .align-right}
 Keeping gutters clean of debris can be one of the most important cyclical maintenance activities.
 On this small one-story addition, a garden hose is being used to flush out the trough to ensure that the gutter and downspouts are unobstructed.
 Gutters on most small and medium size buildings can be reached with an extension ladder and a garden hose.